Who are we?

 The first steps

-A place of one's own
+A place of my own

 Family expansion

-During this period I met my girlfriend Desirée Smits.
+During this period, I met my girlfriend Desirée Smits.
 We fell in love, and soon there were three of us: our daughter Lynke was born.

-We built the barn, as it stands now, ourselves in the winter of 1996 with a lot of help from my father and friends.
+We built the barn, as it stands today, ourselves in the winter of 1996 with a lot of help from my father and friends.

 Leisure and sports